 Jackson, MS is the site of the only Exam Center involved.
-The technicians at the exam center collect blood and urine specimens, process them, and ship them to the Central Laboratory at Fairview-University Medical Center in Minneapolis, MN.
+The technicians at the Exam Center/Clinic collect blood and urine specimens, process them, and ship them to the Central Laboratory at University of Minnesota Medical Center, Fairview in Minneapolis, MN.
 Specimens collected for immediate testing and specimens collected for long-term storage are both sent to the Central Laboratory.